edgedelta/docs/docs/appendices/on-prem-rehydration.md

 kubectl create namespace edgedelta-rehydration
 ```

-2.Access the Edge Delta Admin portal, specifically the [Global Settings](https://app.edgedelta.com/global-settings) page, and then create an Edge Delta token with the following permissions:
+2.Access the Edge Delta App, specifically the [Global Settings](https://app.edgedelta.com/global-settings) page, and then create an Edge Delta token with the following permissions:

     * Write permission on Rehydration resources
     * Read permission on Integration resources